Skip to main content

 How do I apply?

-If you have previously applied to the Judicial Work Shadowing Scheme (JWSS), your details will already be stored in the database and you will be able to access your account and apply to the Judicial Mentoring Scheme by resetting your password.
-If you have not previously applied for the JWSS then please register on the online application form and register your details and then submit an application.
+You can apply to the Judicial Mentoring Scheme through the online application form.
+If you have previously applied to the Judicial Work Shadowing Scheme, your details will already be stored in the database and you will be able to access your account by resetting your password.

-The Judicial Office will identify a mentor who matches your requirements (as far as possible).
+Once we have received your application, the Judicial Office will identify a mentor who matches your requirements (as far as possible).
 The aim will be to match a mentor who currently holds, or who has held, the judicial role of interest and who is based within reasonable travelling distance.

 Once a suitable match has been identified, you will be provided with the mentor’s contact details so that you can make the initial contact.